 - And then there are those who fall somewhere in between the two.

-Another thing I realised was that most YouTubers use a third-party website to sell their items.
-These are either platforms like Spreadshirt that make the online shop creation process easy or a website created by a manager specialised in these types of businesses.
-Websites are in decline, or so it seems.
+Most YouTubers use a third-party website to sell their items.
+These are either sites like Printsome that make the online shop creation process easy or a template created by a platform specialised in these types of businesses.
+Personal websites are in decline, or so it seems.
 Especially for video personalities that spend most of their time on social media.
-With that being said, let’s check out some of the best YouTuber merchandise shops I was able to find….

 Right now, Jenna is not selling anything because she’s switching vendors but she still gets the award for most creative merch ever which are the plush toys inspired by her real-life dogs!